-St. Paul voters decided they want to hold local elections in evenyears but balked at taxpayer-funded child care subsidies for low-income families.
+St. Paul voters decided they want to hold local elections in even years but balked at taxpayer-funded child care subsidies for low-income families.

 Both questions were decided by wide margins.
-According to preliminary election results, about 60% of St. Paul voters said they wanted to choose their mayor and council members in presidential election years, while a similar percentage rejected the child care proposal.
+According to unofficial election results, about 60% of St. Paul voters said they wanted to choose their mayor and council members in presidential election years, while a similar percentage rejected the child care proposal.

 The ballot measures were being promoted by supporters as ways to ensure more St. Paulites could fully participate in civic life.
 They argued the even-year election proposal would boost voter turnout and the child care subsidy would allow more low-income families to fully join the workforce or improve their education.